Advertiser Disclosure

 The Value of a Welcome Offer

-The Amex Platinum card comes with a generous welcome offer that can be worth hundreds, even thousands, of dollars when redeemed for travel.
-The Apple Card does not come with a welcome offer.
+The Amex Platinum card comes with a generous welcome offer worth hundreds, even thousands, of dollars when redeemed for travel.
+The Apple Card does not have a welcome offer.

 Here are the most recent snapshots of the 2 cards that include any current welcome offers available: